valahraban/datasetting/README.md

 Material obtained through public data dumps or independent contributors with compatible licenses, then edited and curated for personal use.
 Intended to be compatible with the original GPT-Neo training codebase used by NAI and anyone else working with GPT-Neo.
 Therefore, the files **do not** end in the `<|endoftext|>` token as that's added automatically.
 For use with other models it may be desirable to add in said token.

 ## How did you do this and how can I contribute?
 Obtain a dump of the wiki you wish to extract data from.
 For fandom this can be done by visiting the **Special:Statistics** category and finding the bolded link for **Current pages**.
-Then you sould download and star the script I use and link below:
+Then you should download and star the script I use and link below:
 ```
 https://github.com/josecannete/wikiextractorforBERT
 ```